enolive/learning/svelte/fizz-buzz/README.md

 ## How to start

-Enter `npm run dev` to run a dev server.
+E`npm run dev` will run a dev server with the power of hot reloading.

 `npm run test` will run all tests included in the project.

-`npm run build` followed by `npm start` will start a production ready version of the app you can upload to an edge or wherever you wish.
+`npm run build` followed by `npm start` will start a production ready version of the app you can upload and server on an edge or wherever you wish.